inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

      - An intermediate goal is to create a corpus divided up by "plenary meetings" (of which there are many during each biannual "session" of UNESCO's General Conference).
 Each plenary meeting has a president, who is listed by that title only in the text.
 So it is important to identify that meeting president in order to be able to assign a speaker to each speech.

    * MEETING INDEX
-     - To achineve that intermediate goal, we need an index listing all the "meetings", with date, the "session" (year) they belong to, and the meeting president's name.
+     - To achieve that intermediate goal, we need an index listing all the "meetings", with date, the "session" (year) they belong to, and the meeting president's name.
      - Oriane has begun work on [this index](https://docs.google.com/spreadsheets/d/1ERPQtWja0qSTLzfUiFvNE31Bv5XHA64oTngIKIajEIY/edit#gid=0).

    * Automated segmentation